 Amounts received by the Board shall be redistributed after invoiced amounts have been received pursuant to the Administrators’ Handbook.

 Audit Adjustments Resulting in Underpayment.
 If the audit reveals that reimbursement to the district under the Act was less than the district was entitled to, the amount of the underpayment, shall be paid by using the amounts received in Section 7.8 (B).
+If an underpayment is identified, audit procedures will not be expanded to identify the full amount of underpayment.
 If the amounts received from Section 7.8 (B) is less than the total amount required to fully reimburse all districts that were underpaid as a result of an audit, the amount paid to each eligible district shall be adjusted by a prorated amount in the same proportion that the received amount from Section 7.8 (B) bears to such total amount.
 The timeframe for these distributions will be pursuant to the Administrators’ Handbook.

 If the district disagrees with the result of the audit, it may be reviewed pursuant to Section 8.

 Records.
 All participating districts shall keep complete and auditable records of all transactions related to the calculation of eligible costs and enrollments for a period of seven years from the date of submission of actual costs and enrollments.
+Records must be provided upon request for audit.

 APPEALS

 Initial Review.
-A party adversely affected by an action of the Board under these rules may appeal that action by filing a written complaint sent by certified mail to the System President or designee within thirty (30) days of the date of written notice of the action which is the subject of the complaint, or within such shorter period of time specified in these rules.
+A party adversely affected by an action of the Board under these rules may appeal that action by filing a written complaint sent by certified mail to the System Chancellor or designee within thirty (30) days of the date of written notice of the action which is the subject of the complaint, or within such shorter period of time specified in these rules.
 The complaint may be accompanied by additional written information supporting the position of the complainant.

 Review Committee.
-In all cases except those described in Section 8.3, a review committee composed of three people appointed by the System President shall review the complaint and any accompanying materials and shall respond promptly to the complaining party by certified mail sent to the address set forth in the complaint.
+In all cases except those described in Section 8.3, a review committee composed of three people appointed by the System Chancellor shall review the complaint and any accompanying materials and shall respond promptly to the complaining party by certified mail sent to the address set forth in the complaint.

 CTE Credentials.